alimate/errors-spring-boot-starter/README.md

   ]
 }
 ```

+#### Fingerprinting
+There is also an option to generate error `fingerprint`.
+Fingerprint is a unique hash of error
+event which might be used as a correlation ID of error presented to user, and reported in
+application backend (e.g. in detailed log message).
+To generate error fingerprints, define a
+*Spring Bean* of type `me.alidg.errors.FingerprintProvider`.

+There already exists implementation of such provider: `me.alidg.errors.fingerprint.MD5FingerprintProvider`.
+This provider generates MD5 checksum of full class name of original exception and current time.

+#### Customizing the Error Representation
-In order to change this representation, just implement the `HttpErrorAttributesAdapter` interface and register it as
+In order to change default error representation, just implement the `HttpErrorAttributesAdapter`
-*Spring Bean*:
+interface and register it as *Spring Bean*:
 ```java
 @Component
 public class OopsDrivenHttpErrorAttributesAdapter implements HttpErrorAttributesAdapter {